 For those of you still early to this process, the suggestions outlined here should help shape the right perspective and set you on a solid course as you close this illustrious chapter of your life.
-Let’s begin.

-Give Buyers a Daycare That Runs Itself
+Give School Business Buyers a Company That Runs Itself

-- Develop—and document—foolproof processes and routines for ALL OPERATIONS.
+- Develop — and document — foolproof processes and routines for all operations.
 Enable them to essentially run themselves.

 - If necessary, retrain your staff to ensure they are up to date on all tasks and policies.